Mortyzhang/Nanjing-street-view-datasets-and-classification-tasks/README.md

 # The SOTA model for street view classification
-This a project for city building sence classification.
+This is a project for city building sence classification.
 This tool is created for the multilabel building classification at a published paper:

 Zhang, J., Fukuda, T., & Yabuki, N. (2021).
 Development of a City-Scale Approach for Façade Color Measurement with Building Functional Classification Using Deep Learning and Street View Images.
 ISPRS International Journal of Geo-Information, 10(8), 551; https://doi.org/10.3390/ijgi10080551.